purzelrakete/bandit/README.md

 Your response must include the Tag somwhere so the client can tag subsequent rewards.
 If you do not do this, you will not be able to calculate rewards.

+## Aggregating Logs

+In a production setting logs are aggregated as described in "Data Flow".
+You can use `bandit-job` as a streaming map reduce job with `bandit-job -kind map` and `bandit-job -kind reduce`.
+You can also run over the logs wiht `bandit-job -kind poll`.
+See `bandit-job -h` for information.

 ## Bandit Algorithms

 You can currently choose between Epsilon Greedy, UCB1 and Softmax.
 See the